ibbles/LearningUnreal/Event Dispatcher.md

 An Event Dispatcher is a mechanism used to implement an event-driven system.
 Another common name for this mechanism is Publisher / Subscriber or Observer Pattern.
+The purpose is to avoid repeated costly state checking and instead only updating something, such as a [[Widget]], when the underlying state changes.

+The Event Dispatcher may pass data, called parameters, with the [[Event]].

 An Event Dispatcher is a type of [[Delegate]].

 # Blueprint

+## Creating An Event Dispatcher

-An Event Dispatcher is created from the My Blueprint panel of the [[Blueprint Actor Editor]] .
+An Event Dispatcher is created from the [[My Blueprint Panel]] of the [[Blueprint Class Editor]].
 Give the new Event Dispatcher a name.
+It is common to give Event Dispatchers a name that starts with "On".
+To add an input, a.k.a. parameter, to the Event Dispatcher click [[Details Panel]] > Inputs > + button.

 Trigger an Event Dispatcher by dragging it from the My Blueprint > Event Dispatchers list into the [[Event Graph]] and select Call from the list that pops up.
 Any listeners registered with the Event Dispatcher will be executed.
+If the Event Dispatcher has any parameter then those appear as input pins on the Call node.
+(
+I assume.
+)

 When dragging the Event Dispatcher from the My Blueprint panel to the [[Event Graph]] and selecting Event from the list we will get a red [[Blueprint Event]] node.
 This event node can be bound to the Event Dispatcher to connect them.